 Honeycomb Soap Method

-For more detailed instructions, refer to our basic cold process soap making tutorial.
+For more detailed instructions, refer to our basic how to make soap tutorial

 Step 1: Measure out your ingredients.
 We prefer to use grams, just because it’s so much more accurate and soap recipes can be notoriously unforgiving.

 Step 2: As the beeswax will accelerate trace, you want everything to be ready for when you pour your soap batter.
 So, line your mold with some baking parchment if you’re not using a silicone one.
 Also, cut a piece of bubble wrap to fit your mold then place it in so that the bubbles face upward.
 This will get you that cool honeycomb look!